Great Careers Network Career,Career Management How Can You Improve Your Professional Life After Experiencing Burnout?

 If you’ve decided to join the Great Resignation, you’ll have to update your professional profile to improve your chances of getting better opportunities.

-The Executive Director of the Great Careers Groups emphasizes keeping your LinkedIn profile updated.
+The Executive Director of the Great Careers Network emphasizes keeping your LinkedIn profile updated.
 If you have left your previous role but don’t have a job lined up, don’t leave your current position shown as still employed by the company for too long, as this is a misrepresentation.

 You should note that you left the role and then highlight the skills you’ve gained and accomplished tasks.
 Try to be active on LinkedIn and other professional social networking sites to gain leverage in the job search.